 Facilities and activities

 Along with a lagoon-style infinity pool the resort offers a wide array of water sports, guided hikes, tennis, squash and a gym.
-The decadent spa offers a vast array of treatments using traditional herbal remedies and guests can also arrange a wide variety of trips and activities including visits to secluded islands, diving, kayaking and snorkeling.
+The decadent spa offers a vast array of treatments using traditional herbal remedies and guests can also arrange a wide variety of trips and activities including visits to secluded islands, diving, kayaking and snorkelling.

 Places & hotels on the map